 Biodiesel Benefits and Considerations

 Biodiesel is a domestically produced, clean-burning, renewable substitute for petroleum diesel.
-Using biodiesel as a vehicle fuel increases energy security, improves air quality and the environment, and provides safety benefits.
+Using biodiesel as a vehicle fuel improves public health and the environment, provides safety benefits, and contributes to a resilient transportation system.

+The transportation sector is the largest source of greenhouse gas emissions in the United States.
+A successful transition to clean transportation will require various vehicle and fuel solutions and must consider life cycle emissions.
 Engines manufactured in 2010 and later must meet the same emissions standards, whether running on biodiesel, diesel, or any alternative fuel.
 Selective catalytic reduction (SCR) technology in diesel vehicles, which reduces nitrogen oxide (NOx) emissions to near-zero levels, makes this possible.
-The criteria emissions from engines using diesel fuel are comparable to those from biodiesel blends.
+The criteria air pollutant emissions from engines using diesel fuel are comparable to those from biodiesel blends.

 Air quality benefits of biodiesel are roughly commensurate with the amount of biodiesel in the blend.
 Learn more about biodiesel emissions.